 - Bringing a program or building into government compliance (e.g., if primary purpose of the project is to address a code violation or ADA requirements)

-- New applicants or programs for which Otto Bremer Trust is asked to provide a preponderance of the budget
+- New applicants or programs for which Otto Bremer Trust is asked to provide a majority of the budget

 - National or regional organizations, including organizations expanding into OBT’s service area

-- Organizations experiencing a significant transition, such as a leadership change
+- Organizations experiencing a significant transition, such as a merger or leadership change

 Bank Secrecy Act